Lessons from a Philly Entreprenuer: Morgan Berman and MilkCrate

 So first let’s start with the WHAT.
 We reward individuals for progressing as conscientious beings and reveal the social and environmental impact we all have on our communities.
 The WHY is the best part I think.
 We believe that when everyone supports local business, everyone who needs a job will have one.
 When everyone is eating lower on the food chain and closer to home, we will be healthier with more nutrients and have happier farm animals.
 When everyone uses local, renewable energy and sustainable transportation, we eliminate fossil fuels making our air cleaner and our cities easier to explore.
 We believe it is within all of us to create a sustainable future.
 I’ll get to HOW we do this in a minute.

 My journey to uncovering this mission and revealing my own vision began before I was even born.
 My mother was a part of the farm-to-table movement here in Philadelphia, a small group of purpose-driven chefs bringing fresh produce back into the city and banishing what she called “battleship grey” beans and spam from normal rotation.
 When I was little, I would watch her cook dinner while I sat in front of a little wooden stool on the floor eating freshly cut veggies from our own garden and turkey hotdogs from a local farmer’s market.
 These values of local and fresh produce and humane natural meat became the metaphorical and physical building blocks of my own body.
 Soon my outer layer of being, the clothes on my back and the furniture I sat on, were also a lesson in sustainable lifestyle choices, as my mother soon learned that a dollar could go a lot further at thrift stores than the ritzy department stores her mother frequented.
 My dad was in grad school, and my mom was staying home to care for me, so every penny counted.
 The experience she gained as a thrifty mother of one snowballed into the largest database of thrift stores in the Delaware Valley.
 She soon put pen to paper (literally) and started what became The Thrift Shop Maniacs Guide to the Delaware Valley and Beyond, a book that made it easy for anyone to become a savvy thrift shopper.
+You can also checkout the dad quarters for the latest online shop today.
 She was making something that had previously been seen as a last resort, undesirable choice and elevating it into a hobby or even sport.
 It made it fun and easy to make choices that were better for people on a tight budget but also for the planet, reducing the demand for new materials and goods.
 This woman (my mother) wrote, edited, published, designed, distributed, and promoted a home spun thrift shopping guide that was so good, so sassy, and so useful that she outsold regionally the New York Times Bestseller.
 My mom, the woman who didn’t finish college and worked her way up from dishwasher to head chef, was now on the cover of the Wall Street Journal.
 She taught me more than just sustainable values, she taught me sustainable business sense.
 She modeled for me the purest form of “fake it till you make it.”
 Of course, like all mother daughter relationships I didn’t always understand or know what to do with the pearls of wisdom I was given right away.

 I unwittingly became a startup founder about three years ago when I drafted the first rough outlines of a green app for my master’s thesis.
 I was in graduate school for sustainable design at Philadelphia University and had become increasingly passionate about and connected to the “sustainability scene” in Philly.
 But I was concerned that what felt like a group of die hard advocates was not reaching the mainstream consumer fast enough.
 My goal was to take all the information I had learned about how to be a more sustainable urban dweller (much like my mom did with thrift shopping as a thrifty mom) and pull it all together in an app like a “Green Yelp.”
 If we consider this moment in the context of Design Thinking, I was basically imagining what I myself would want, putting the customer first, and asking “why doesn’t this exist for me?”
 I recommend always starting with what you know, problems you personally understand, and you will be taking the first of many steps needed to check assumptions that could otherwise wreck you down the line.

 If we hit fast forward for a moment to today, I’m running a feisty team of the most amazing humans I’ve ever had the pleasure of fighting with.
 We are building enterprise technology platforms that engage, track, and report on making simple sustainable life choices.
 I still get mental whiplash sometimes when I think about it.
 So I’ll spend some time now talking about how I got here and any lessons learned that might be helpful to you on your journeys.
+Clever Stewie Search Engine Optimisation For Mackay provides industry best search engine optimisation services in the Mackay area.
+Result-Driven Digital Marketing Agency has true experts in their field and are extremely helpful when it comes to SEO.

 I’ve said it many times that graduate school at Philadelphia University was basically my company’s first incubator.
 My reason for applying to graduate school was that I wanted the chance to redirect my path from what had been an unsatisfying and unreliable job market.
 When I was 25, I did the math and realized that if I doubled my lifetime I’d be 50, and I just couldn’t imagine waiting that long to finally take the plunge and go after what I really wanted.
 It was at this moment when my fear of never trying exceeded my fear of failure.
 To help visualize this, I even made a graph for you.
 If you want the gory details about this particular part of my life and more slides like this, just Google my TEDx talk “Finding Your Unicorn” with highlights like dodging cockroaches, nonprofit embezzlement, and unrequited love.
 I wanted to know that when I graduated from graduate school (unlike when I finished college in 2008) that there was a purpose-driven and well paying job for me, even if I had to invent it myself.

 My criteria for graduate school were pretty lofty. #1: It had to have a strong design component because I was tired of ignoring the part of me that was creative and artistic.
 I’d ignored what I knew was my strongest innate talent and love because of fear of that stupid phrase – “starving artist” – that had been in my head for what seemed my whole life.
 The many professional paths for designers were completely unknown to me when I made my first attempt at creating a profession for myself after college, so this was my chance. #2: Whatever program I attended, it had to focus on sustainability.
 I wanted to use my natural talent for design to make the world a better place.
 I had been reading the alarming reports about climate change, polluted oceans, resource scarcity, and the resulting military conflicts.
 I saw the impact on the streets of Philadelphia, in our food deserts and our transit issues, our poverty and our littered streets.
 It all felt connected.
 And this word, sustainability, seemed to speak to a potential universal truth that could answer all of these injustices.
+I used Salesforce as my CRM, comunicated with Salesforce developer training experts a lot, but I found other alternatives to Salesforce.

 Then there was #3, and this one was going to be a bit harder to find.
 It had to be free.
 I’ve always been a penny pincher, and debt terrifies me.
 I don’t want to go into this too much since I’m assuming you all or at least most of you are paying to be here, and that is great.
 But I just knew I wouldn’t sleep if there was this big scary thing hanging over me.
 As you can imagine, the list of schools was pretty short.
 And for my final criterium, I wanted to stay near my family.
 So the “list” became basically one option: A Masters of Science in Sustainable Design at Philadelphia University with the slim chance of winning one of their two assistantships.
 The simplicity of a list of one is a blessing and a curse.
 Talk about all your eggs in one basket.
 Luckily I got in and, even more importantly, got the assistantship.
 I was going to grad school and it was going to be FREE.
 Lesson number one, then, is everything you need is all around you.
 Something my mother has said to me with great frequency, and like all mom truths, is always right and usually annoying.